 So you can make an informed decision before you purchase, our product pages include full specification and product information regarding each product.
 For further information regarding a product our friendly customer service operatives would be happy to help at email@example.com.

 All sunglasses that are showing as in stock should be available to buy.
 However, sometimes due to high demand, a style may still be showing as in stock when it has actually been sold out and our stock system has not yet had time to update.

 If you would like to order a pair of sunglasses which are currently listed as ‘Out of Stock’ you can click the ‘Email Me When Back in Stock’ option and you will receive an automatic email when they arrive from our supplier.

 Yes.
-All Red Hot Sunglasses’ online payments are taken through verified payment gateways such as PayPal and Amazon checkout; all of which are widely used and offer buyer protection on all transactions.
+All Red Hot Sunglasses’ online payments are taken through secure payment gateways PayPal and Sage Pay; both of which are widely used and offer buyer protection on all transactions.